ctozzi/docs/docs/docs/developers/development/dialogs/select/index.md

 ## Description

-Allows user choose one of the options.
+The Select component allows the user choose one of several options.

 ## Properties